Frequently asked questions

 2. Support for commenting words alongside calculations, for extra clarity & context

-3. The ability edit & reference previous calculations
+3. The ability to edit & reference previous calculations

 We succeeded in these goals by placing an "answer column" alongside a notepad, inventing a new kind of notepad calculator in the process.